Ayoub-Mabkhout/Pathfinding-Experiment/README.md

 2. Clone the repository in a folder.
 3. Open that folder in Unity3d as a project.
 4. Run the project from a debug tool in Unity3d.

+The C# code for this project is located under "Assets/Scripts".